Bio & Artist Statement

 Hannah Lenhart is a ceramic artist working and living in the beautiful hills of West Virginia.
 She is a graduate of Fairmont State University where she received her BA in Studio Art with a concentration in Ceramics/ Sculpture as well as a BS in Business Administration.

 Hannah is currently focused on creating functional and sculptural vessels using cone 6 white stoneware dyed vibrant colors, and decorates with painting and raised slip.
-Most of her days are spent in her home studio working away with the help of her studio assistant, Meow Meow.

 Full Artist Statement